bheesham/2bhee/src/web/index.md

 Welcome to my website.

-I'm a Junior Software Developer currently working at [CENX].
+I'm a Software Developer currently working at [CENX].
 I worked as a Developer / Analyst for [Shared Services Canada][SSC] and was a Research Assistant for the [Carleton Computer Security Lab][CCSL].

 I graduated from [Carleton University][CU]'s Computer Science program.
 With the help of some wonderful people at the Carleton Computer Security Lab, I published